Learn how to make your own custom IKEA wood crates planter boxes for flowers, herbs or plants using garden stencils, stain and funky hardware details!

 The above showcase a few faux plants.

 And then I played with real flowers.
+So cute!

 The white Fresh Cut Flowers crate was loaded with fresh cut flowers of course!